afaizulh/afaizulh/README.md

 ### About Me

 Hi!
 Im Ahmad Faizulhakim.
-Im a web Developer and engineer.
-Still learn at IDN BS Bogor.
+Im a junior software developer.
+A student from IDN BS Pamijahan Bogor.
 Do you wanna collaborate with me?

 ### Social Media
 - LinkedIn : https://www.linkedin.com/in/ahmad-faizulhakim-b932a7247/